Today’s winning numbers can be found here

 Unfortunately not.
 In all other European countries, a review can be viewed on YouTube after the draw.
 The video with the draw is available on the “eurojackpot results” YouTube channel.

 You can play the Eurojackpot online with all major lottery providers.
-One possibility is offered by Lotto.de, the information service provided by the state lottery companies combined in the German Lotto and Totoblock.
+One possibility is provided by Lotto.de, the information service provided by the state lottery companies combined in the German Lotto and Totoblock.

 - Participation in the game is only possible from the age of 18.